SimonAltmannshofer/CarND-Capstone/README.md

 * `twist_controller.py`: Initializes and updates all controllers.
 * `dbw_node.py`: The ROS wrapper
     * Updates the controllers
-    * In case of negative throttle the actuation is converted to brake-torque in Nm.
+    * In case of a positive torque request the actuation is converted to throttle. (power-factor calibrated by system-identification)
     * A minimum braking torque `CREEPING_TORQUE = 800` is applied while stopping (due to the creeping of the automatic transmission).
     * `RECORD_CSV = True`: A logfile with actuations, velocities and positions is written during manual-driving.
 This data may be used for system-identification.